Coppell Classic Swing

 - Procedurals should have some relation to the res

 - Extra-T and Effects T are both cool, but need thorough explanation (I would know cause some 1NRs I would just say it without like a decent explanation).
-Will definitely vote on it though (probably Extra more than Effects cause Extra is more common)
+Will definitely vote on it though (probably Extra more than Effects cause Extra is more justifiable)

 DAs

-- Specific DAs = pogtastic
+- Specific DAs = perfect

 - There can be 0% risk of a DA